 The Kp-index is a global auroral activity indicator on a scale from 0 to 9.
 You can use it as a guide to estimate how active the aurora is and at what latitude aurora might be visible.
 The observed Kp-index uses data from magnetometers and the predicted Kp-index estimates what the Kp will be in the near future with data from ACE.

-Welcome on SpaceWeatherLive!
-Below you will find the status of the solar wind and the Interplanetary Magnetic Field (IMF) from the past two hours as measured by the ACE spacecraft.
+Below you will find the latest solar wind and interplanetary magnetic field (IMF) data covering the past two hours as measured by the ACE spacecraft.
 These parameters are the first parameters used to predict auroral activity.
 The redder the plots get, the better it is for auroral activity!
 The numbers after the word ''ETA'' on each plot shows how long it will take for the solar wind to propagate from ACE to Earth.